What is a Karyotype and Why is It Important?

 Chorionic Villus Sampling (CVS) is a procedure for obtaining cells from the chorionic villi tissues.
 Because the chorionic villi tissues are part of the placenta, they usually share the same chromosomes as the unborn fetus.

-Geneticists can do a CVS ten to 13 weeks into the pregnancy.
-They perform it while being steadily guided by an ultrasound scan.
-This helps prevent foreign materials from entering the sac.6
+Geneticists can perform a CVS 10 to 13 weeks into the pregnancy, guided by an ultrasound scan.
+This helps prevent foreign materials from entering the sac.

-CVS is usually done for higher risk pregnancies, like pregnant women over the age of 35 or pregnancies with delicate circumstances.
-That being said, there are a few more pronounced risks, such as:
+CVS is usually done for higher-risk pregnancies, like pregnant women over the age of 35 or pregnancies with delicate circumstances.

 What to Consider Before Deciding on Karyotyping